 How can I optimize my operations to spend less money?

-Most applications have a few areas that are run frequently and use the majority of resources and drive operational expenses.
-Once pinpointed these areas can often be optimized or augmented with caching solutions or higher performance datastores.
+Most applications have a few areas that are run frequently and use the majority of resources.
+Once pinpointed, these areas can often be optimized or augmented with caching solutions or higher-performance datastores.
+For high-volume applications, in particular, the visibility provided by APM tools can be transformative in reducing operating costs.

 How long has this been happening?
 Who has been affected?

 When a new problem shows up in your application it is important to understand the duration of the problem and how many customers have been affected.
-Good APM solutions include deploy tracking, so you can easily pinpoint exactly when an issue was introduced and filter requests to determine which customers may have been affected.
+Good APM solutions include deploy tracking, so you can pinpoint exactly when an issue was introduced and filter requests to determine which customers may have been affected.

 Choosing the APM Tool That’s Best for Your Business